 The pistol is actually proofed using 38 Special load data but, if you put in too much powder, the bullet won’t fully seat and there’s no easy way of getting it out so please, follow the data that Alan supplies with the pistol.
 You have been warned!

 Most shooters will use a lead wadcutter-style bullet in the 148 grain range – just as we did 20 years ago.
 Few shooters used copper jacketed bullets, mainly due to the high cost compared to cast lead wadcutters.
 Primers are the shotgun type and simply push in.

-Once loaded, the Alpha is exactly what we shot two decades ago – in looks, feel and hopefully accuracy.
+Once loaded, the Alfa is exactly what we shot two decades ago – in looks, feel and hopefully accuracy.
 The supplied wooden grip is really nice and fits my hand very well.
 As always, you must work up your load and bullet combination as with any firearm for best accuracy.
-Do that, and there is no reason why the Alpha will not deliver acceptable accuracy.
+Do that, and there is no reason why the Alfa will not deliver acceptable accuracy.
 Unfortunately, the Coronavirus interrupted my testing and I got to fire but one cylinder of six shots.
 However, I did ding a steel plate or two at 25 yards so we’re not far off.

 In my pistol shooting days, an evening’s shooting would probably involve a box or two of 50 re-loads.
 I had probably spent an hour on the progressive press making them.
 You have to reload sometime and, like benchrest, you do it on the point with the Alpha rather than at home.

 The loading process is simple but a bit fiddly and no way will you shoot 100 rounds in an evening!
 The revolver must be kept clean – particularly those long flash-holes which can be ‘rodded’ with a supplied tool.
 The barrel is easily cleaned with a short pistol rod fitted with the appropriate bronze brush and powder residue wiped off with Butch’s Bore Shine or similar.